zella0/CLI-checkpt/README.md

 # CLI Warmup
-Using only the cd, ls and cp commands (don't use finder or mkdir), copy folders from the verbs, adverbs, nouns and conjunction folders to create a directory heirarchy that forms a sentence.
+Using only the cd, ls and cp commands (don't use finder or mkdir), copy folders from the verbs, adverbs, nouns and conjunction folders into the sentence directory to create a directory heirarchy that forms a sentence.

 # Example
 `the/zebra/joyously/dreamt/while/the/lion/secretively/leapt`